Eva Potts

 President & Co-founder

 Eva also has extensive experience in property management and holds a NC Broker’s License.
-Partnering with her brother Kevin Potts, she served as a primary caregiver for their mother, Mary Carmel, who battled Charles Bonnet Syndrome until her passing in 2020.
-Motivated by the strength and resilience their mother demonstrated, Eva and Kevin founded Mary Carmel’s Light to raise awareness and provide education about CBS to both the medical community and the general public.
+In addition to her professional accomplishments, Eva took on the responsibility of caring for her parents as they faced health challenges.
+Working alongside her brother, Kevin Potts, she served as a caregiver for their mother, Mary Carmel, who battled Charles Bonnet Syndrome until her passing in 2020.

 Kevin Potts